white-label-development/umbraco-fun/README.md

 learning umbraco....

 tutorials are all a bit basic - but I am a beginner so lets see how this goes.
+Created the David Hasselhof tribute site as a simple work area, and treven.co.uk as a real world, slightly overblown (could be simpler, but then I'd miss learning opportunities)

 xxxx.localtest.me > 127.0.0.1 trick is new (not Um specific)

-### "Implementor tips"
+### "Implementor tips" / Different DocType usages

 Create pages, but without direct 'properties'.
-Instead, create Compositions and apply these to the pages.
-eg:
-New Compostion > Document Type without a Template > "Visibility Controls" > add umbracoNaviHide > TrueFalse. add hideFromXmlMap > true false.
+Instead, create Compositions and apply these to the pages. eg:New Compostion > Document Type without a Template > "Visibility Controls" > add umbracoNaviHide > TrueFalse. add hideFromXmlMap > true false.

 Other compositions might be "Content Controls", "Article Controls", "Header Controls".
 Of note: "Contact Form Controls" - which contains entries for a SucessMessage and a FailureMessage.
 Good idea!

 Use of Elements for icons, for use in nested content etc.

+To reiterate (with help from Moriyama) broadly speaking there are:

++ ‘Compositions’ - used to group properties together and reuse them in the construction of other Document Types
++ ‘Elements’ - these new smaller schema configurations for defining repeating items in Nested Content
++ ‘Folders’ - I suggest organising ‘each’ type of Document Type into separate folders

+ And Document Types themselves for creating Content Items which break down into:

++ ‘Pages’ - the pages of the site, document types with defined templates - these pages have ‘Urls’
++ ‘Components’ - items in the content tree without a template, they have no external Url - often to be ‘picked’ to share content across multiple pages.
+NT: and often a datastore, like a row in a table

+NB: ‘Components’ here isn’t a proper ‘Umbraco term’ - some people call them widgets, or cogs or resources, pods, or blocks etc etc, and you start to see how not having a common domain language for things creates confusion…

 ## snippets - mostly regarding data access.